-- Sandals, flip flops, slides, crocs, slippers, open-backed shoes, shoes with cleats, or other open-toe shoes. - Articles of clothing that have rips, tears, frays, holes, etc. - Jeans, cargo pants, athletic bottoms, leggings/compression pants (allowed in PE and Athletics only), pajamas, loungewear, or sleepwear.
-This includes sweatpants, flannel pants, onesies, and related articles of clothing. - Shorts shorter than 2 inches above the knee. - Articles of clothing that promote hate speech, racist language, violence, sexual imagery or associations. - Images or language depicting drugs, alcohol or any banned or illegal substance or activity. - Images or language that creates a hostile or intimidating environment based on any protected class. - Visible undergarments (visible waistbands or straps on undergarments worn underneath other opaque clothing are not a violation). - Accessories that could be dangerous or considered as a weapon. - Any item that obscures the face or ears including sunglasses (except as a religious observance or as medically necessary or as appropriate on a school trip).
+- Sandals, flip flops, slides, crocs, slippers, shoes that do not fully cover heel, shoes with cleats, Yeezy style foam runners, or other open-toe shoes. - Articles of clothing that have rips, tears, frays, holes, etc. - Jeans, athletic bottoms, leggings/compression pants (allowed in PE and Athletics only), pajamas, loungewear, or sleepwear.
+This includes sweatpants, flannel pants, onesies, and related articles of clothing. - Shorts that do not meet the minimum 7" inseam requirement. - Crop tops, tank tops, shirts that show midriff, or spaghetti strap shirts.

+- Articles of clothing that promote hate speech, racist language, violence, sexual imagery or associations. - Images or language depicting drugs, alcohol or any banned or illegal substance or activity. - Images or language that creates a hostile or intimidating environment based on any protected class. - Visible undergarments (visible waistbands or straps on undergarments worn underneath other opaque clothing are not a violation). - Accessories that could be dangerous or considered as a weapon. - Any item that obscures the face or ears including sunglasses (except as a religious observance or as medically necessary or as appropriate on a school trip).

-ADDITIONAL DRESS CODE REGULATIONS...
+ADDITIONAL DRESS CODE REGULATIONS: